 Audio Interface, Studio Headphones, Condenser Microphone, StudioOne Software

-What else do you need to start a home recording / project studio?
+Everything you need to start a home recording / project studio is included!

 One of the most budget friendly recording bundles I’ve come across is the Presonus Audiobox USB Studio Bundle Recording Package.
 This is a great starting point for anyone considering recording at home.
 If you are contemplating how to start out your home recording studio, or you’re simply looking for a portable recording solution, this is definitely the way to go.